KodaMao/ILISTAMO/docs/SPEC.md

-## IListaMo App Specification (Updated September 27, 2025)
+## IListaMo App Specification (Updated September 28, 2025)

 ### Workflow Overview
 - The app is client/estimate/quote-centric.
-Projects are fully removed.
+All project-related code, UI, and references have been fully removed for a simpler, more focused workflow.
 - Users create estimates for clients, then generate quotes based on those estimates.
 - Quotes are fully editable, with per-item markup, category grouping, and analytics.

+### Dashboard Summary
+- The dashboard displays summary cards for quotes by status, total accepted quotes, and client count.
+- **Total Accepted Quotes** now reflects the sum of all accepted quotes' grand totals, including markup, discount, and tax, using the same calculation as the quote view (via `computeQuoteMetrics`).

 ### Quote Editor UI
-- The quote editor page features:
+The quote editor page features:
   - Editable quote number as the main title (left-aligned)
   - Subheading: "Based on estimate: [estimate name]"
   - Grouped items by category, with per-category subtotals